 This basic building is in original condition and has a rural feel.
 It is suitable for small bush dances, themed parties (country, halloween, etc.) or informal meetings.
 The Craft Hut is a great addition to the hire of the Events Area, providing ample weather protection for up to 50 people.

 450 Mona Vale Road St Ives 2075 Australia

 Showcasing the talent of Council’s stonemasons, this groovy sandstone castle boasts a timber drawbridge, Juliette balcony with views to the resident ‘dragon’, and an internal staircase leading to the secret exit (a spiral slide).
 Tucked away in a quiet cul-de-sac this hidden gem is closely guarded by local princes and princesses.

 Prior Avenue Reserve Park – Cremorne

-With a capacity of up to 80 people, this sunny room located in the old school building is perfect for meetings and small functions, with the beautiful Secret Garden just outside.
-This second meeting room is located furthest away from the main library building with a lounge area and kitchenette in front.
+With a capacity of up to 80 people, this sunny room located in the old school building is perfect for meetings and small functions, with the beautiful Secret Garden just outside and a separate kitchen.
+DVD, CD, AV and PA equipment, including screen, available on request.

 799 Pacific Highway Gordon Australia